English

 Showing respect in the integration with our natural world is so crucial…we eat from it, we breathe from it, we learn through it, we feel from it.
 It truly is in our best interest to provide the best care possible.
 To serve it!… not just take from it.

 All the animals feel, corals feel, plants feel…. this is essential.
 Why would we want to cause them pain in any way?
-At Casa del Buceo we are not the wisest and sometimes a lack of financial resources can hinder our ability to have more advanced solutions, but we really do make efforts in the ways we can, in order to cause as little damage as possible to the wonderful world that surrounds us.
-Whenever we can, we go an extra little bit.
+At Casa del Buceo we may not always be the wisest and sometimes a lack of financial resources can hinder or slow down our ability to have faster or more advanced solutions, but we really do make efforts in the ways we can, in order to cause as little damage as possible to the wonderful world that surrounds us.
+Whenever we are able we contribute.

-In the video below, Pablo touches on the importance of MUSA (the Underwater Sculpture Museum).
-You can also read more on this initiative [HERE]
+In this video Pablo talks about the importance of MUSA (the Underwater Sculpture Museum):

 COMMUNITY